mgnsk/dotfiles/README.md

 ide
 ```

-An example using `tmux` would be to spawn a container in the projects root directory `~/Projects` and using each project in its own `tmux` window.
+An example using `tmux` would be to spawn a container in the projects root directory `~/Projects`, running tmux and using each project in its own terminal.
+Sometimes it is useful to use tmux inside a single project to run multiple instances of neovim for different parts of the project.